 Here are a few methods of how to buy a house before selling your own:

-- Having the funds yourself: If you have the funds yourself, you could open up an additional mortgage as long as you have the percentage required deposit, usually 10%.
-This will obviously mean that you are having to pay for both properties on a monthly basis, so you need to have enough regular income to be able to cover this from the mortgage providers prospective.
+- Having the funds yourself: If you have the funds yourself, you could open up an additional house repayments as long as you have the percentage required deposit, usually 10%.
+This will obviously mean that you are having to pay for both properties on a monthly basis, so you need to have enough regular income to be able to cover this from the house repayments providers prospective.
 You'll likely get your deposit money back when you sell the property.

 - Use a Bridging loan: Bridging loans are short term loans that can be used where interest is charged monthly, but it can allow you to take out a loan just to move home.
 There convenient loan but are usually at higher interest rates.

 - Borrow from family members: This is probably the best solution, granted you pay it back and don't have any falling outs about it.
 If you can borrow the money off a family member with no interest, just until your home sells, it can be a quick way to move into a new property before selling yours.